unlock-protocol/unlock/docs/docs/governance/cross-chain-governance.md

 The workflow is as follow

 1. a DAO proposal is created, containing 1 call per chain
-2. if the vote succeed, the DAO proposal is executed.
-All calls are send to the bridge
+2. if the vote succeeds, the DAO proposal is executed.
+All calls are sent to the bridge(s).
 3. each call cross the bridge seperately towards its destination on a specific chain
 4. the call is received on the destination chain by Unlock multisig
 5. once received, the call is held in the multisig for a period of X days during which it can be cancelled.